grreps/single-use/README.md

 ## Update

+On Feb 1, 2022
+- added new file view.php to display all unexpired download links
+- removed URL password parameter required for generate.php and replaced with admin-login form (new files admin-login.php and protect.php) to grant access to index.php, generate.php and view.php (expects same ADMIN_PASSWORD defined in variable.php)
+- moved inline styles from php pages to custom.css

+On Jan 31, 2022
+- added new file custom.css
+- replaced page navigation links with buttons in index.php and generate.php
+- added line spacing in generate.php to delineate multiple download links' file info
+- replaced typo "<?" with "<?php" to fix page style issue in generate.php

 On Feb 28, 2018 a feature was added to allow remote files to be downloaded, in addition to local files

 On July 11, 2016 a multi-file feature branch was merged with the single file.
 It is now possible to download multiple files at once.